nmdias/FeedKit/README.md

 // ...
 ```

-> Refer to the [`documentation`](http://cocoadocs.org/docsets/FeedKit) for the complete model properties and description
+> Refer to the [`documentation`](http://cocoadocs.org/docsets/FeedKit) for the complete model properties and descriptions

 #### Atom